aws-samples/amazon-cognito-gamelogin-sample/README.md

 # For more information or questions
 - This steps in this file are condensed from the article found here: https://aws.amazon.com/blogs/gametech/how-to-set-up-player-authentication-with-amazon-cognito
 - Please contact gametech@amazon.com for any comments or requests regarding this content.

+# Visual Studio 2019 Note
+Unfortunately the provided demo won’t compile directly in Visual Studio 2019, unless you have the Visual Studio 2017 platform toolset installed.
+The demo downloads the AWS SDK for C++ that’s available on NuGet, and the libraries are not compiled for the Visual Studio 2019 tooling.
+Refer to the instructions for building the AWS SDK for C++ in the developer guide here https://docs.aws.amazon.com/sdk-for-cpp/v1/developer-guide/setup.html.
+You’ll then need to configure your projects to find the include and library files in the SDK.

 ## License Summary